 3) Click on Renew lease and select Renew

-7. Forget network
+Forget network In iPad Setting

 If renewing the lease didn’t help, fully forgetting the network might do the trick.
 You can do this by going to Settings, then Wi- Fi and clicking on the same blue arrow as described above.